xlucpu/MOVICS/README.md

     install.packages("devtools")
 devtools::install_github("xlucpu/MOVICS")
 ```
 When you are installing MOVICS, you may encounter some errors saying that some packages are not installed.
 These errors are caused by recursively depending on R packages, so if one package was not installed properly on your computer, MOVICS would fail.
-To solve these errors, you simply need to check those error messages, find out which packages required are missing, then install it with command `BiocManager::install("YourErrorPackage")` or `install.packages("YourErrorPackage")` directly.
+To solve these errors, you simply need to check those error messages, find out which packages required are missing, then install it with command `BiocManager::install("YourErrorPackage")` or `install.packages("YourErrorPackage")` or `devtools::install_github("username/YourErrorPackage")` directly.
 After that, retry installing MOVICS, it may take several times, but eventually it should work.
-Or, you can refer to the `Imports` in the [DESCRIPTION](https://github.com/xlucpu/MOVICS/blob/master/DESCRIPTION) file, try to install all the R dependencies, and then reinstall MOVICS.
+Or, we highly suggest that you referred to the `Imports` in the [DESCRIPTION](https://github.com/xlucpu/MOVICS/blob/master/DESCRIPTION) file, try to install all the R dependencies (especially for those from GitHub), and then reinstall MOVICS.

 ### Troubleshooting
 This package has been tested for installation in Windows 10 and macOS Catalina 10.15.6.
 Windows users may encounter network problems (*e.g.*, `Failed to connect to api.github.com port 443: Connection refused`) when installing dependencies that are stored in GitHub (*e.g.*, CMScaller, ComplexHeatmap, CIMLR, officer), please be very patient and try a few more times.
 In addition to network problems, Mac users may encounter error messages when installing CIMLR and ridge packages, which is most likely due to the R setup.
 The following are the solutions to the problems I met during the installation test on macOS.